Fairness Without Harm: An Influence-Guided Active Sampling Approach: Improving fairness without harm via data influential sampling

-\end{lemma} Similar to the prediction component, the greater the negativity of $\infl{fair}(z')$ is, the greater the positive impact that the example $z'$ has on fairness.
+\end{mybox} \end{lemma} Similar to the accuracy component, the greater the negativity of $\infl{fair}(z')$ is, the greater the positive impact that the example $z'$ has on fairness.

-It is important to note that neither the influence of prediction nor fairness components require the annotations for the sensitive attributes of the sample $z'$, which are unavailable in the dataset $U$.
-In contrast, calculating the first-order gradient of fairness loss $\partial_{\mathbf{w}_t} \phi(\mathbf{w}_t, z_n^\val)$ only relies on the sensitive attributes of validation data $z^\val$, which we assume to be available to the model learner.
+\paragraph{Intuitions} These two components evaluate the accuracy and fairness impact of each example by comparing the gradient originating from a single data sample with the gradient derived from the entire validation set, respectively.
+This comparison helps quantify the potential advantage of including this specific example in training.
+For instance, if the gradient obtained from one example has a similar direction to the gradient from the validation set, it indicates that incorporating this example contributes to enhancing the model's fairness or accuracy.

-We also validate how accurate the first-order estimation of the influence is in comparison to the real influence \citep{koh2017understanding}, and find that the estimated influences for most of examples are very close to their actual influence values.
-We refer the readers to Appendix \ref{appendix:impact_of_label_budget} for more details.
+\paragraph{Training sensitive attributes are not disclosed} One can easily check that neither the influence of accuracy nor fairness components require the sensitive attributes of any example $z'$, as the example $z'$ only appears in the first-order gradient of the accuracy loss $\partial_{\mathbf{w}_t} \ell(\mathbf{w}_t, z')$.
+In the fairness component, calculating the $\partial_{\mathbf{w}_t} \phi(\mathbf{w}_t, z_n^\val)$ only relies on validation example $z^\val_n$'s sensitive attributes.
+Here, we also validate how accurate the first-order estimation of the influence is in comparison to the real influence \citep{koh2017understanding}, and find that the estimated influences for most of the examples are very close to their actual influence values.
+We refer the readers to Appendix \ref{appendix:influence_score} for more details.

-\subsection{Algorithm: Fair Influential Sampling (FIS)}
+Even without disclosing training sensitive attributes, the correlations between non-demographic features and demographic information may still lead to privacy leakage issues \citep{zhao2022towards}.
+To address this potential privacy concern, we provide further discussions and theoretical analysis using differential privacy in Appendix \ref{appendix:correlation_non-demongraphic_and_demographic}.

-Drawing on Lemma \ref{lemma:influence_of_predictions} and Lemma \ref{lemma:influence_of_fairness}, we can efficiently pinpoint those examples with the most negative fairness influence and negative prediction influence.
-This sampling method aids in reducing fairness disparities while sidestepping adverse impacts on accuracy.
+\subsection{Algorithm: fair influential sampling (FIS)}

-\textbf{Label Annotation.} Before diving into presenting our sampling algorithm, it is necessary to address the problem of not having access to the true labels of new solicited examples.
-Lacking the label information for new examples poses a significant challenge in determining the corresponding influence on predictions and fairness, a fact that is substantiated by Lemma \ref{lemma:influence_of_predictions} and Lemma \ref{lemma:influence_of_fairness}.
-In practice, one can always recruit human annotators to get the ground-truth labels for those unlabeled examples.
-However, we assume that it is still cost-ineffective.
+Following Lemma \ref{lemma:influence_of_predictions} and Lemma \ref{lemma:influence_of_fairness}, we can efficiently select those examples with the most negative fairness influence and negative accuracy influence.
+This sampling method aids in reducing fairness disparities without worsening model accuracy.